jcazevedo/jcazevedo.net/posts/_posts/2017-08-08-first-touch-penalty-on-amazon-ebs-volumes.md

 ---
 layout: post
-title: "First Touch Penalty on Amazon EBS Volumes"
 date: "Tue Aug  8 00:42:15 WEST 2017"
 ---

+# First Touch Penalty on Amazon EBS Volumes

 Apparently, storage blocks on Amazon EBS volumes that were restored from snapshots incur in significant latency penalties on I/O operations the first